 If the Intended TDD DL-UL Configuration NR IE is contained in the NR Neighbour Information IE in the EN-DC X2 SETUP REQUEST message, en-gNB should take this information into account for cross-link interference management.
 The en-gNB shall consider the received Intended TDD DL-UL Configuration NR IE content valid until reception of an update of the IE for the same cell(s).

+If the SN Release for UE power Saving indication IE is contained in the Served E-UTRA Cell Information IE in the EN-DC X2 SETUP REQUEST message and set to “not allowed”, the en-gNB shall, if supported, not initiated SN release for UE power saving related to the associated cell.

 Interaction with the eNB Configuration Update procedure:

 The receiving eNB may forward the Intended TDD DL-UL Configuration NR IE received in the Served NR Cell Information IE in the EN-DC X2 SETUP RESPONSE message to neighbouring eNBs by triggering the eNB Configuration Update procedure.